mikebridge/Liquid.NET/README.md

 It can be downloaded via [NuGet](https://www.nuget.org/packages/Liquid.NET/).
 There's more information on [Liquid.NET Wiki](https://github.com/mikebridge/Liquid.NET/wiki).

-*Liquid.NET is an independent project and independent from Shopify.*
+*Liquid.NET is an independent project and not affiliated with Shopify.*